The Ecstatic: Recording and production

 Mos Def recorded most of the album in sessions at the Record Plant in Los Angeles.
 The songs "Twilight Speedball", "No Hay Nada Mas", and "Roses" were partially recorded at Hovercraft Studios in Virginia Beach, Someothaship Connect in Los Angeles, and New York City's Downtown Music Studios.
 He worked with producers Mr. Flash, Oh No, Madlib, and Preservation, who previously produced some of True Magic's songs.
-For The Ecstatic, Oh No reused some of his productions from his 2007 album Dr. No's Oxperiment, while Madlib incorporated samples from his Beat Konducta in India (2007) record.
+For The Ecstatic, Oh No reused some of his productions from his 2007 album Dr. No's Oxperiment, while Madlib incorporated samples from him Beat Konducta in India (2007) record.
 For "Life in Marvelous Times", Mr. Flash reused the beat from "Champions" – his 2006 collaboration with the French hip hop group TTC – while "History" used a beat produced by J Dilla before his death.

 With Preservation, Mos Def produced "Casa Bey" after a 2006 trip to Rio de Janeiro, where local rapper MV Bill introduced him to the music of Banda Black Rio.
 Mos Def and Preservation altered one of the band's songs – "Casa Forte", an instrumental featuring their characteristic blend of funk, jazz, soul, and Brazilian rhythms – and used it as the beat.
 The original song title – meaning "strong house" in Portuguese – was changed to "Casa Bey"; Bey was Mos Def's family surname.
 According to him, he tried to enlist rappers Jay Electronica, Black Thought, and Trugoy for the song, but they all found it too difficult to rap over the instrumental.

 The recording sessions featured collaborations with singer Georgia Anne Muldrow and rappers Slick Rick and Talib Kweli – Mos Def's partner in the rap duo Black Star.
 Muldrow sang and played piano on "Roses", which she originally wrote and recorded in 2008 for her album Umsindo (2009).
 She said Mos Def "borrowed" the song for The Ecstatic after they met through a mutual friend.
 "They came over one day and started playing 'Roses.'
 He was singing the song and knew it.
 He said 'I wanna grab that.'
 I said, 'Man, I already got this as a single'.
 He just wanted that song.
 He snatched it up real quick", she recalled in laughter.

 Along with Madlib, Oh No, and J Dilla, Muldrow had been an affiliate of Stones Throw Records; according to journalist Nathan Rabin, they collectively produced half of the album, lending its sound a "sympathetic" quality.
 During the recording, Mos Def was also influenced by fellow rapper MF Doom, at one point improvising raps from the latter's 2004 album Mm..Food while in the studio.
 "He rhymes as weird as I feel", he said of Doom, citing his Madlib collaboration Madvillainy (2004) as well.
 With The Ecstatic, Mos Def said he wanted to offer listeners sincere, uninhibited observations about life and love, "some truth and positive heart lift", without the need for club songs.
 "No disrespect to [the club]".